Open Nav

 Withings thermometer

-Chest Temperature Monitor
+Chest-Worn Temperature Monitor

 Additionally, the measurement itself does not have to be limited to merely transferring health data.
 When we exercise, our body starts to heat up significantly and long overheating can have negative effects.
 Detecting this will be possible only if temperature is continuously monitored.

-Chest-worn temperature monitor
+Chest-worn temperature tracker

 Summary